-Taking command of one of five warring states in pre-Imperial China, you’ll compete to develop key spheres of civilisational influence: agriculture, commerce, artisanal capability and military might.
+Taking command of one of five warring states in pre-Imperial China, you’ll compete to develop key spheres of civilizational influence: agriculture, commerce, artisanal capability, and military might.
 Link tiles into territories to expand your influence in each sphere, judiciously distribute leaders to retain control, and construct prestigious pagodas to reap victory points.
 Unlike other tile-placing games, conflictual player interaction is at the heart of Yellow and Yangtze, as you butt borders with other players to overtake their settlements and steal their pagodas.
-In a refreshing twist, your final victory points are determined by your lowest scoring sphere of influence, forcing you to take a holistic view of the board.
+In a refreshing twist, your final victory points are determined by your lowest-scoring sphere of influence, forcing you to take a holistic view of the board.

 And, in typical Knizia form, while Yellow and Yangtze plays as a deep strategy game, its rules and operation are remarkably uncomplex.
 The potential options and routes to victory available are numerous, but the actions open to you on any one turn are limited, so as not to feel overwhelming.
 But don’t expect any kind of historical engagement.
 This is very much an abstract game that ditches real-world emulation.

-At its core, Yellow and Yangtze is a modernised version of Knizia’s much-loved 1997 tile-laying game Tigris and Euphrates.
+At its core, Yellow and Yangtze is a modernized version of Knizia’s much-loved 1997 tile-laying game Tigris and Euphrates.
 Both share a basic operation, and many of their rules are identical.
-But there are noticeable differences: Yellow and Yangtze switches out the square grid of its predecessor for hex tiles, incentivises conflicts less, and provides more board space for both movement, and forgiving empire adjustment.
+But there are noticeable differences: Yellow and Yangtze switches out the square grid of its predecessor for hex tiles, incentivizes conflicts less, and provides more board space for both movement and forgiving empire adjustment.
 While the alterations are minor, they’re welcomed.
 Plus, Yellow and Yangtze is a lot more appealing to the eye.